Exercise Stress Test

 What is a CT Scan?

-The CT scan captures multiple X-ray images to create cross-sectional image of the heart and lungs without having to puncture the skin to place catheters.
+The CT scan captures multiple X-ray images to create a cross-sectional image of the heart and lungs without having to puncture the skin to place catheters.
 Like the MRI, this test sometimes takes clearer pictures.
 Unlike MRI imaging, the CT scan uses about the same amount of X-ray as is needed for an angiogram.

 Although an echocardiogram, like transesophageal echocardiography (TEE) and transthoracic echocardiography (TTE, also known as a routine echo) is now the standard tool for assessing valvular heart disease, there are times when its effectiveness is limited in some patients.
 A CT scan creates images of the valve anatomy and allows for evaluation of the severity of stenosis and regurgitation.
 A CT scan can also determine whether there are valvular lesions or nearby tumors affecting the function.
 Read more about CT scans.